Taking Literature Essay Exams

 specific references to works.
 Do not

-your time is limited, so include nothing irrelevant.
+your time is limited, so include nothing that is irrelevant.

 Make your point, but don’t